EthCoolK/HyperK.AutoClicker/README.md

 <div align="center">
     <h1>Explanation</h1>
-    Hyper AutoClicker does this by using the native windows api It is made in golang this has gui unlike some that are CLI
+    Hyper AutoClicker does this by using the native windows api\n It is made in golang this has gui unlike some that are CLI
 </div>